James Whitfield (Mississippi politician): Background

-He served until United States Senator Henry S. Foote, who had been elected governor, could complete his service in the Senate and resign from that body.
-Whitfield was a Democrat.
+Whitfield was born in 1791 in Elbert County, Georgia and later moved to Columbus, Mississippi.
+He served in the Mississippi legislature as a Democrat representing Lowndes County, and was elected to the state senate in 1851.

+In February 1851, Mississippi Governor John A. Quitman resigned to defend himself against charges of aiding in filibustering expeditions against Spanish rule in Cuba.
+John Isaac Guion, President pro tempore of the state senate became acting governor and served until November when his Senate term expired.
+Guion chose not run for reelection, and the state senate called a special session to select a replacement.
+Whitfield was chosen by a majority of only one vote and served the remainder of Quitman's term, from November 24, 1851 to January 10, 1852.

+After leaving office, Whitfield served again as a state representative from Lowndes County in 1858, and was president of the Columbus Banking and Insurance Company until 1870.
 He donated 185 acre of land in the northern part of the state to facilitate the creation of what is simultaneously the state's largest psychiatric facility and hospital, now known as Mississippi State Hospital.
 His Columbus, Mississippi plantation was sold in 1852 to Thomas Carleton Billups and is known today as The Billups Whitfield Place.

 In the same year, he built a house in Columbus known as Snowdoun, featured annually on a local tour of homes.
 It was here that Jefferson Davis stayed while campaigning across the state for the U.S. Senate.
 He gave a speech from the balcony of this house.
 The home was later visited by author Julian Street as he traveled across the Southern U.S. compiling notes for his book American Adventures in 1915.